“Gets outstanding results”

 The Brit Oval

-In the regulatory field, Andrew has acted both for and against a number of regulators (including the Law Society / Solicitors Regulation Authority, and the Financial Conduct Authority), and has been involved in numerous matters which have concerned GMC references.
+In the regulatory field, Andrew has acted both for and against a number of regulators (including the Law Society / Solicitors Regulation Authority, and the Financial Conduct Authority), and has been involved in numerous matters concerned with the regulation of doctors and architects, and representing the Civil Aviation Authority in its regulatory activities.
+In November 2020, Chambers & Partners named Andrew as Professional Discipline “Silk of the Year 2020” at the Chambers UK Bar Awards.

 By way of example, significant cases include: